MIP Lawyer West Michigan – Minor In Possession

 - Your lawyer can try to have the charge dismissed or reduced.

-- Preserve your right to be presumed innocent until proven guilty.
+- You preserve your right to be presumed innocent until proven guilty.

 The MIP First Offender – MIP Diversion Program.

-There is a First Offender program, also called a Diversion Program, where you can be placed on probation for a period of months and if you successfully complete all the terms and pay all the fines and costs, the conviction is never entered with the State, meaning you will have no permanent criminal conviction.
-Probation is usually a year, fines and costs are about $600 ($500 more than "just taking it on the chin") and of course you will have random testing for drugs and alcohol.
+There is a First Offender program, also called a Diversion Program, where you can be placed on probation for a period of time, and if you successfully complete all the terms and pay all the fines and costs, the conviction is never entered with the State, meaning you will not have a criminal conviction.
+Probation is usually a year, fines and costs are about $600 ($500 more than "just taking it on the chin") and of course you will b tested randomly for drugs and alcohol.

 MIP Amnesty Program.

 Concerned that teenagers were drinking to excess and not seeking medical help when needed, the Michigan Legislature amended the MIP Statute in 2012 to provide amnesty for underage drinkers and their companions.
-The goal of the Amnesty section is to encourage underage drinkers to call for help when one of their friends drinks too much, overdoses, or starts having medical trouble.
-To qualify for the Minor in Possession immunity or Amnesty from prosecution, the minor (less than age 21) must voluntarily present themselves to a hospital, med-center or health facility or contact a police officer or ambulance for the purpose of obtaining legitimate medical treatment.
+The goal of the amnesty section is to encourage underage drinkers to call for help when one of their friends drinks too much, overdoses, or starts having medical trouble.
+To qualify for the Minor in Possession amnesty from prosecution, the minor (less than age 21) must voluntarily present themselves to a hospital, med-center or health facility or contact 911, the police, or an ambulance for the purpose of obtaining legitimate medical treatment.

-The MIP amnesty also applies to minors who may have been drinking alcohol and call the ambulance or police officer for help or drive/accompany the minor who is in medical trouble to a health facility for treatment.
+The MIP amnesty also applies to minors who may have been drinking alcohol and call an ambulance or 911 for help, or they drive/accompany the minor who is in medical trouble to a health facility for treatment.

 The statute requires that the hospital or police officer notify the parents or guardian of the minor and the nature of the treatment.

-We have had only a couple of Amnesty situations.
-We are not seeing these cases because prosecutors are not writing criminal charges.
-For example, in one case a drinking buddy called police because their friend (also a minor under age 21) had become highly intoxicated, started acting strangely, and took off into a cold night without a jacket or phone.
-When the other minors could not find the person, they called police for help.
-The intoxicated minor was charged with MIP, but the friends who had been drinking with him and summoned police were not.
+We have seen only a couple of amnesty situations.
+Prosecutors are simply not writing criminal charges in these circumstances.
+In one case we handled, a drinking buddy called 911 because their friend had become highly intoxicated, started acting strangely, and took off into a cold night without a jacket or cell phone.
+When the other minors could not find him, they called for help.
+The intoxicated minor was charged with MIP, but the friends who had been drinking with him and summoned the police were not.

 MIP Offenses: by the Numbers.